Starcrawler (album)

 Starcrawler is the debut studio album by American rock band Starcrawler.
-The album was released on January 19, 2018 by Rough Trade Records and produced by rock/alternative country band Whiskeytown's former member, Ryan Adams.
+The album was released on January 19, 2018 by Rough Trade Records and produced by Ryan Adams.

 Critical reception

 Starcrawler was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 71, based on 7 reviews.
 Aggregator Album of the Year gave the release a 70 out of 100 based on a critical consensus of 4 reviews.

 Track listing

 Personnel

 Adapted from album booklet and AllMusic.